The Chaos of Propagation in a Retrial Supermarket Model: Concluding remarks

+In this paper, we introduce and study a class of interesting retrial queueing networks: the retrial supermarket models.
+Our main results provide a clear picture for illustrating how to apply the mean-field theory to the study of retrial supermarket models.
+This picture is organized by three basic steps as follows.
+Step one: Providing a detailed probability computation to set up a system of differential equations satisfied by the expected fraction vector (see Section 3).
+Step two: Giving strictly mathematical proofs for the mean-field limit as well as establishing the Lipschitz condition (see Sections 4 and 5).
+Step three: Computing the fixed point and analyzing performance measures of this system (see Section 6).

-Our approach given in this paper is useful in the study of retrial supermarket models with applications to, such as data centers, multi-core servers systems and cloud computational modeling.
-We expect that this approach will be applicable to the study of more general retrial supermarket models, such as non-Poisson arrival processes, non-exponential service times, and retrial supermarket networks (for example, each server contains $c$ identical processors).
-It will also open a new avenue to quantitative evaluation of more general supermarket models and analysis of retrial queueing networks.
+Our mean-field method given in this paper is useful and effective in the study of retrial supermarket models with applications to, such as data centers, multi-core server systems and cloud computational modeling.
+We expect that this mean-field method will be applicable to analyzing more general retrial supermarket models, with characteristics such as, non-Poisson arrival processes, non-exponential service times, and interesting random factors (for example, server breakdowns and repairs, server vacations, negative customers and impatient customers).
+Because there are few available works on the analysis of retrial queueing networks in the current literature, we believe the mean-field method given in this paper can open a new avenue in the future study of retrial supermarket models, and more generally, of retrial queueing networks.